 Many older people would resist giving up this level of independence; your parents may consider it if you speak to them about the importance of their safety.

-Tip #8: Consult with a Financial Advisor
+Tip #8: Suggest That Your Parents Consult a Financial Advisor

 Determining the best course of action for your parents’ assets may be overwhelming for you.
 Consult with a fiduciary financial advisor who will help you and your parents feel confident in your financial decisions.
 A financial advisor working on your parents’ behalf can also keep an eye open for odd transactions or requests.